 "There is still much work to be done to integrate the repatriated children into society.
 In order to learn to trust the world, they will need time, patience and love," said Mirziyoyeva, as quoted by Kun.uz.

 The humanitarian operation came as Uzbek extremist groups in the region show signs of disintegration.

 Imam Bukhari Jamaat, which previously operated in Idlib Province, Syria, relocated to northern Afghanistan in 2018.
 However, the group's Telegram channel has been silent since January 2019 and its website is no longer functioning.

 Meanwhile, some Uzbek militants joined Jama'at al-Tawhid wal-Jihad, which supported IS.
 One of them was Sherzod Jurayev, 26, of Ishtykhan District in Samarkand Province, who defected and returned to Uzbekistan in 2018.

-Though the group's commander, Abu Saloh, also known as Sheikh Salokhiddin, continues to post videos on YouTube, his channel and videos have failed to gain any traction with only dozens of views and even fewer subscribers.
+Though the group's former commander, Abu Saloh, also known as Sheikh Salokhiddin, continues to post videos on YouTube, his channel and videos have failed to gain any traction with only dozens of views and even fewer subscribers.